raspberrypilearning/teachers-guide/quickstart.md

 ### Chrome OS and Chrome browser

 - If your students are using Chrome OS or have access to the Chrome browser, then there is a Chrome App that allows access over SSH.
-You can find the Secure Shell App in the Chrome Web Store.
+You can find the [Secure Shell App in the Chrome Web Store](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo?hl=en).
 ![](images/chrome-ssh.png)
-- Once it is installed, click on the App to open it.
+- Once installed, click on the App to open it.
 ![](images/chrome-ssh1.png)
 - Now you can access the Raspberry Pi by typing in the IP address
 ![](images/chrome-ssh2.png)